RedisGears/RedisGears/docs/glossary.md

 A **node** is a physical (or virtualized) server in a cluster.
 Each node can be used for hosting one or more shards.

 ## Shard
-A **shard** is Redis server process that is a part of a cluster.
-A shard runs on one of the cluster's nodes and manages an exclusive subset of slots of the Redis keyspace.
+A **shard** is a Redis server process that runs on one of the cluster's nodes and manages an exclusive subset of slots in the Redis keyspace.
 Every slot is managed by a single master shard.
-Master shards accepts writes and can optionally be configured with replicas for scaling read throughput and availability purposes.
+Master shards accepts writes and can optionally be configured with replicas for scaling read throughput and increasing availability.

 ## API
 RedisGears functions can be programmed via applicative interfaces.
-The APIs are available for the Python and C programming languages
+RedisGears provides a public Python API.
+RedisGears also provides a C API, which can be used internally by other Redis modules.

 ## Function
-A RedisGears **function** is a formal description of the processing steps in the data flow.
+A RedisGears **function** is a an implementation of the processing steps in a data flow.

 A function always: